-- Break the pita pockets in half and cut each pocket half into 4 equal triangles/wedges (each whole pita pocket will make 8 triangles).
+Cut the pita pockets in half and then cut each half again into 4 equal triangles/wedges (each whole pita pocket will make 8 triangles).
 Place pita triangles on baking sheets, leaving space in between to allow for even baking.

-- Bake for 5-7 minutes, until lightly golden brown and crispy.
+Place in the oven, and bake for 10-12 minutes, until lightly golden brown and crispy.
 Take care not to let the chips burn on the bottom.

 Remove from oven and lightly sprinkle with remaining sea salt, if desired.
 Allow to cool completely on baking sheet.
 Store in an airtight container.